gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Assigned Topic Integration:** Appended an "Assigned Topic" text input to the Manage Student modal, persisting natively to the Enrollments table alongside Seat and Group values.
+Updated the course roster to render the topics statically inline.
+* **Term Period Architecture:** Introduced a new Hamburger Menu containing course actions.
+Within this menu, lecturers can define specific 'Mid Term' and 'Final Term' start and end dates which map structurally back to the D1 database.
+* **Performance Placeholders:** Updated the Performance Summary modal to dynamically segregate metric placeholders into 'Mid Term' and 'Final Term' headers.
+Included fields for Written Output (Quizzes, Narrative Report, Individual Report), Performance Output (Report Score, Participation Score, Attendance), and Major Exam results.
+* **Browser Caching Protocol:** Configured a local JSON caching system executing on `localStorage` tied directly to the attendance and points inputs to securely intercept accidental window reloads.
+The data is wiped exclusively upon an authenticated network save response.
+* **Session Persistence Debugging:** Realigned the native browser `localStorage` key pointers between `globals.js` and `auth.js` to ensure the session initializes consistently over navigation events.
 * **Performance Summary Optimization:** Separated the performance summary modal trigger from the avatar image viewer, now accessible by clicking the student's name.
 Added a native confirmation prompt prior to fetching data to conserve edge compute resources, and integrated a chronological tabular view of historical attendance and points within the summary modal.
-* **Export Roster for Print:** Added a dedicated utility to generate a print-ready, letter-size HTML roster complete with 1x1 student profile pictures, seat numbers, group names, and contact details.
+* **Export Roster for Print:** Added a dedicated utility to generate a print-ready, letter-size HTML roster complete with 1x1 student profile pictures, seat numbers, group names, assigned topics, and contact details.
 * **Global Manage Users Interface:** Implemented a new modal accessible from the lecturer profile panel to search, filter, and dynamically modify the active status of any registered user across the system.
 * **Enhanced Image Viewer:** Upgraded the global image overlay to include next and previous navigation controls, seamlessly displaying the specific user's name, course, year, and section details below the image.
 * **Password Visibility Toggle:** Integrated an interactive eye icon toggle on the login screen to allow users to securely view their inputted password.
 * **Target Audience Badge:** Displayed the specific enrollment restriction parameters directly within the Class Roster header for immediate visibility.
 * **Lecturer Manual Student Enrollment:** Added a modal utility within the Class Roster screen allowing lecturers to search and manually assign active students into their courses, overriding existing strict target audience gating parameters.
 Added a backend endpoint mapping unenrolled students for explicit assignment routing.
-* **Student Organization & Performance Tracking:** Added inline editable fields for `Seat` and `Group` in the Class Roster, mapped securely to the enrollments table via an auto-save blur event mapping.
+* **Student Organization & Performance Tracking:** Added inline editable fields for `Seat`, `Group` and `Assigned Topic` mapped securely to the enrollments table via an auto-save blur event mapping.
 Included a numeric `Pts (+/-)` input alongside the attendance toggles to record merit or demerit points concurrently.
 * **Interactive Attendance Tracking:** Appended attendance toggles into the Class Roster screen.
 Included a bulk selection utility ("Mark All Present"), Date selection, and error handling for missing inputs.
 * **Batch SQL Inserts for Attendance Data:** Implemented the `/api/attendance` endpoint.
 The logic clears existing records for a specific date and course, then efficiently utilizes D1's `env.DB.batch()` technique to execute the array of new attendance status values simultaneously.
 * **Lecturer Class Screen & Roster Mapping:** Created a dynamic route mapping system allowing lecturers to click their created modules to view a dedicated detailed class screen.
 Added a backend endpoint returning an alphabetically sorted array combining users and enrollments table data (Avatar, Name, Info) to facilitate upcoming attendance modules.